-In the event that a student seeks to present new evidence, he/she shall present a detailed summary of the new evidence to be presented.
-Based upon said summary, the Chairperson of the Appeals Board shall make a determination as to whether a hearing will be held for the formal presentation of the new evidence.
+- Procedural error. - Discovery of substantial new evidence that was unavailable at the time of the hearing and which reasonably could have affected the decision of the hearing body; or - Disciplinary sanction imposed is grossly disproportionate to the violation(s) committed, considering the relevant aggravating and/or mitigating factors, an appeal hearing may be requested based on evidence.
+Based upon said evidence, the Chairperson of the Appeals Board shall make a determination as to whether a hearing will be held for the formal presentation of the new evidence.
 New evidence shall be allowed only to the extent that said the evidence was not available to the student at the time of the hearing before the Student Discipline Committee.
 Unless a hearing is granted as specified above, the appeal shall be limited to a review of the record and evidence presented to the Student Discipline Committee.
 In such a case, the student shall not have the right to be present for said review.